Workshop Training Information

 If you truly want to develop solid skills and learn how to manage your nonresident alien tax compliance, then join us at our next Nonresident Alien Tax Compliance Workshop series.
 It's great to hear from speakers at other institutions, all types of firms and governmental agencies - You know the type - you sit there and listen to a long list of speakers talk about the same issues year after year.
 You might pick up some useful information, but when you leave, you don't really know how to apply it to the situations you encounter every day.

-For twenty-nine years, our nonresident alien tax workshops have been attended by tax managers, controllers, finance officers, payroll and accounting managers, as well as IRS agents and other tax practitioners.
+For thirty-one years, our nonresident alien tax workshops have been attended by tax managers, controllers, finance officers, payroll and accounting managers, as well as IRS agents and other tax practitioners.

 These are the original Nonresident Alien Tax Compliance Workshops - this type of training was created by our tax professionals who have taught these classes for years and are constantly updating the materials to reflect changes in the laws.

-Ms. Kepley is the author of several books on the topic of nonresident alien tax issues and is a frequent speaker at national conferences on the issue of nonresident alien tax compliance.
-She focuses primarily on nonresident alien tax issues and works primarily with colleges, universities, and other non-profit and corporate entities to develop and maintain tax compliance programs, establish policies and procedures, conduct training programs, and review/design payment software systems.
+Ms. Kepley is the author of several books on nonresident alien tax issues and is a frequent speaker at national conferences.
+Her work focuses primarily on assisting colleges, universities, nonprofit organizations, and corporate entities with developing and maintaining tax compliance programs, establishing policies and procedures, delivering training programs, and reviewing or designing payment and reporting software systems.

-Ms. Mercer is a Director, Tax Consulting, with Arctic International LLC.
-Her primary responsibility is to provide research support to clients in the area of nonresident alien tax compliance.
-Prior to joining Arctic, she spent over twelve years as a Senior Manager in KPMG LLP's Development and Exempt Organization’s Practice, working solely with tax-exempt organizations in the areas of tax compliance and consulting.
-Ms. Mercer also has worked at two universities in the financial accounting services departments.
+Sara M. Mercer is a Director of Tax Consulting with Arctic International LLC.
+Her primary role is providing in-depth research and technical support to clients on nonresident alien tax compliance issues.
+Before joining Arctic, Ms. Mercer spent more than twelve years as a Senior Manager in KPMG LLP's Exempt Organizations Tax Practice, where she worked exclusively with tax-exempt organizations on tax compliance and consulting issues.
+She also brings prior higher education experience, having worked in the financial accounting services departments at two universities.

 In addition, all workshop participants will receive workshop materials, including handouts, workshop case studies and other resource material to use during the workshop.
 Workshop materials and handouts will be available online and must be downloaded prior to the workshop.
 After registering, all participants will receive instructions to access their materials for the workshop.